Rajdeep1060/MiniBackendProject/README.md

-This is my first backend project.
+This is a backend project.
 I have used html,css,node js,express js,ejs and for database mysql in phpmyadmin